 - Juris Doctorate from an accredited law school

-- Licensed, active and in good standing, by the Wisconsin State Bar
+- Licensed by, active and in good standing with the Wisconsin State Bar

-- Valid driver’s license and insurance and/or access to reliable transportation
+- Valid driver’s license, insurance, and access to a safe reliable private vehicle

 - Ability to assimilate and analyze facts and build legal strategies on a case-by-case basis